BYUCS235/cs235-assignments/Unit07-Mechanics-of-heaps/homework7a-set-comparisons/instructions.md

 Choose whether to insert sequential or random data by uncommenting the appropriate line.
 Remember to recompile after modifying `main.cpp`!

-## Wrapping up
+## Comparing Results

-Now that you've collected these data, consider the following questions:
+Now that you've collected these data, meet with another student from the course to discuss the following questions:

 1. Based on the times you recorded, what is the Big-Oh of `insert` for each of these six implementations of sets?